 Mitsubishi

 Its headquarters are in the Minato neighbourhood of Tokyo, Japan, however Mitsubishi Motors Corporation is a global company.
 Production-wise, Mitsubishi Motors ranked sixth in Japan and sixteenth in the globe in 2011.
 After being acquir by Nissan in June 2016, Mitsubishi is now part of the Renault-Nissan Alliance.
 The name comes from the Japanese terms for “three” (mitsu) and a rhombus or diamond (hishi).
 Rendaku, a linguistic phenomena in Japanese morphophonology, determines the voicing of the beginning consonant of the non-initial portion of a compound or prefixed word, such that the word “hishi” becomes “bishi” in Rendaku.
 The Mitsubishi logo consists of three interlocking rhombuses and is sometimes referre to as the “three diamonds” symbol.
 The Mitsubishi emblem represents harmony, technological perfection, and a commitment to the future.
-One of the most well-known and easily recognised vehicle brands in the world has this emblem. [email protected] is Mitsubishi’s current advertising tagline.
+One of the most well-known and easily recognised vehicle brands in the world has this emblem.
+Drive@earth is Mitsubishi’s current advertising tagline.

 FAW